intel/zephyr.js/README.md

 Zephyr target by passing in `VARIANT=` when running `make`.
 The default is release.

-Note: To build on MacOS using BOARD=linux, see instructions in the next section.
+**Note**: To build on MacOS using BOARD=linux, see instructions in the next section.

 What makes the linux target convenient is that a JS script does not have to be bundled with the final executable.
 By default `samples/HelloWorld.js` will be bundled but you can always just pass in a script on the command line when running jslinux e.g.:

 ```bash
 ./outdir/linux/release/jslinux samples/Timers.js